ryan-hamilton04/P2-Markov/README.md

 ### Running and Testing HashMarkov

-It’s hard enough to debug code without random effects making it even harder.
-That's why the `MarkovDriver` sets a `RANDOM_SEED` to initialize the random number generator.
+The `MarkovDriver` sets a `RANDOM_SEED` to initialize the random number generator.
 You are welcome to change that value to experiment and play around with different random generations of text, but you should be sure to set it to 1234 for testing/submitting.
 Note that *if you use the same value for `RANDOM_SEED` you should get the same random text for `BaseMarkov` and `HashMarkov`*, if not, something is likely wrong with the implementation.

 You can also test your `HashMarkov` class with the `MarkovTest` [JUnit tests](#junit-tests).
 Don't forget to edit the `getModel` method of `MarkovTest` to use a `HashMarkov` implementation when running your tests.